NarrowLarry.com presents:

 * Texas county courthouses of the Victorian era

-* the New England libraries of Henry Hobson Richardson (1870s - 1880s)
+* The New England libraries of Henry Hobson Richardson (1870s - 1880s)

 * cast-iron architecture of the Industrial Revolution era